 Partnership, coordination, and engagement across all sectors of government, academic institutions, nonprofits, and private industry are vital to connecting residents and businesses to affordable, reliable broadband.
-The SCBBO has leveraged many important partnerships with various organizations as part of the BEAD planning process and intends to continue this level of engagement forward as a baseline with South Carolina's Broadband Advisory Council (BBAC).
-The BBAC is a legislatively mandated consortia which includes a cross-section of industry leaders to help guide broadband planning throughout the State; it includes a diverse group of stakeholders (public, private, higher education, and nonprofit organizations).
-Since its inception, the BBAC has undertaken strategic planning, stakeholder coordination and consensus-building activities to help identify and address challenges and barriers toward broadband access, adoption, and use.
-As a 21-member advisory council to the SCBBO, the BBAC meets quarterly, meetings are open to the public, and agendas and recordings of the meetings are published on the ORS website, available at: https://ors.sc.gov/broadband/office/plan use and download in a GIS-based outreach hub site called SCDigitalDrive (available at: https://scdigitaldrive.org).
-The site includes information on funded projects, county-based statistics, areas-of-need maps, and planning maps for local stakeholders,' along with direct linkage to the FCC National Broadband Map for interested parties to learn about available service for a given location in the State.
+The SCBBO has leveraged many important partnerships with various organizations as part of the BEAD planning process and intends to continue this level of engagement forward as a baseline with South Carolina's Broadband Advisory Council (BBAC); a legislatively mandated consortia which includes a cross-section of industry leaders to help guide broadband planning throughout the State.
+The BBAC includes a diverse group of stakeholders (public, private, higher education, and nonprofit organizations).
+Since its inception, the BBAC has undertaken strategic planning, stakeholder coordination and consensus building activities to help identify and address challenges and barriers toward broadband access, adoption, and use.
+As a 21-member advisory council to the SCBBO, the BBAC meets quarterly, meetings are open to the public, and agendas and recordings of the meetings are published on the ORS website, available at: https://ors.sc.gov/broadband/office/plan

-To help facilitate and harmonize State planning efforts with regional entities along with local, municipal, and tribal governments, the SCBBO intends to continue a multi-faceted approach leveraging online tools and resources, presentations, surveys, and distribution lists to communicate and facilitate broadband planning efforts in a transparent and seamless manner.
+In an effort to help facilitate and harmonize State planning efforts with regional entities along with local, municipal, and tribal governments, the SCBBO intends to continue a multi-faceted approach leveraging online tools and resources, presentations, surveys, and distribution lists to communicate and facilitate broadband planning efforts in a transparent and seamless manner.